Selecting Penalty Parameters of High-Dimensional M-Estimators using Bootstrapping after Cross-Validation: Examples

-a smooth analogue of the `check' function known from the quantile regression literature.
-This estimator can also be interpreted as a maximum likelihood estimator when model disturbances arise from a normal distribution with unequal weights placed on positive and negative disturbances \citep{aigner_estimation_1976}.
-Note that $m(\cdot,y)$ in (\ref{eq: ALS}) is convex but not twice differentiable (at zero) unless $\tau=1/2$. \end{example} \begin{example} [\textbf{Panel Logit Model}] Consider the \emph{panel logit model}
+a piecewise quadratic and continuously differentiable analogue of the ``check'' function known from the quantile regression literature.
+The ALS estimator can be interpreted as a maximum likelihood estimator when model disturbances arise from a normal distribution with unequal weights placed on positive and negative disturbances \citep{aigner_estimation_1976, philipps2022mle}.
+Note that $m(\cdot,y)$ in (\ref{eq: ALS}) is convex but not twice differentiable (at $y$) unless $\tau=1/2$. \end{example}